jvns/mess-with-dns/README.md

 ### Developing

-Instructions that are probably missing some important steps:
+If you want to run it and poke around, here are some instructions that are probably missing some important steps:

 1. Install powerdns (`apt install pdns-backend-sqlite3 pdns-backend-bind` in Ubuntu, `brew install pdns` in Homebrew)
 2. Run `bash run.sh`